-- An overall good balance of inside executive/non-executive directors and independent directors with diverse experience and specialized knowledge is maintained, and a system for ensuring appropriate decision-making and supervision is provided. - on key themes at Board of Directors and fostered an environment where careful debate can be had regarding management strategies. - Although there will be a new system in FY2024, including a female president, there is a need to continue debating the business situation and management strategies. - promote focus on important topics and the clarification of the points to debate in the meeting materials.
+- An overall good balance of inside executive/non-executive directors and independent directors with diverse experience and specialized knowledge is maintained, and a system for ensuring appropriate decision-making and supervision is - Reviews of debate standards and further delegation of authority to the execution side have enabled more time to spend on key themes at Board of Directors and fostered an environment where careful debate can be had regarding management strategies. - Although there will be a new system in FY2024, including a female president, there is a need to continue debating the structure and diversity of the Board of Directors going ahead, including the ratio of outside directors, based on the future business situation and management strategies. - Constructive discussions and exchanges of views are carried out by the entire Board of Directors, including active opinions and recommendations from outside directors.
+We expect the quality of debate to further improve in the future as we promote focus on important topics and the clarification of the points to debate in the meeting materials.